Drug and alcohol support services

 Please tell people you live with that if you experience a seizure, become confused, start to see or hear things which others cannot hear, develop double vision or become unsteady on your feet, they should call an ambulance.

-If you reach a stage where you are drinking less than 10 units a day, you could try to cut down further and stop, with telephone advice from your addictions team.
+If you reach a stage where you are drinking less than 10 units a day, you could try to cut down further and stop, with telephone advice from We Are With You (Bournemouth, Christchurch and Poole area) or REACH (Dorset area).
 Please do not attempt this if you have a history of seizures or seeing things when you come off alcohol.